 So, you know who is already linking to you, and you have a list of quality sites that don’t link to you but that do link to your competitors, its time to hit the phone or email and request these missing, high PageRank links.

 Note that Dynamic Web Solutions can report on backlinks for you and contrast your site with one or two others in a table report.
 This makes it very easy to spot which links you could be going after.

 What about outbound links?

-Similarly, you can improve your reputation with Google by linking to quality sites – sites with high PageRank.
-This demonstrates that you are a good Internet citizen and are focused on your customers, not just your own interests.
+Similarly, you can improve your reputation with Google by linking to quality sites – sites with high PageRank™.
+This demonstrates that you are a good Internet citizen and are focused on your customer’s experience, not just your own interests.

-Timeframe.
-Ideally you would do linking work slowly and consistently over some months as getting too many links to fast indicates to Google an optimiser is at work.
+Ideally, you would do linking work slowly and consistently over some months and even years as getting too many links too fast indicates to Google an optimiser is at work.
 If you don’t have the time or inclination to do this work, please contact Dynamic Web Solutions as we are doing linking work all the time.

 Try to “theme” your links within an industry.
 Let’s say you are a book shop owner, links from authors, libraries, book clubs and other bookshops will be most valuable to you.

 Should I reciprocate links? (this means, linking out to the site linking to you)

 Ideally, no. Unreciprocated links reward your site more.
 Unreciprocated links from pages with high Google PageRank™, a LOT more.